P-38H-1-LO "Porky II" Serial Number 42-66506

 Mission History

-Took off from North Borio Airstrip (Dobodura No. 15), Cragg was lead a flight of 12 P-38s on an escort mission over the invasion force landing at Cape Gloucester.
-They intercept an enemy force of 20 bombers and 50 fighters.
-During the attack, nine of the enemy aircraft were downed and the bombers were forced to drop their load prior to the target.
+Over the target, intercepted an enemy formation of 20 bombers and 50 fighters.
+During the combat, nine of the enemy aircraft claimed as shot down and the enemy bombers were forced to drop their bomb load prior to reaching the target.

 "The P-38 came out of the clouds, a ball of fire and spinning badly.
 It went in just like that and exploded when it hit.
 It landed about fifty yards inland on the western shore of Borgen Bay.
 Thinking that the pilot might have bailed out while in the clouds I stayed in this area for approximately five minutes but observed no parachute.
 I never did get close enough to the P-38 to observe the color or letter on the nose of the airplane...
 I decided against going down to view the wreckage."